habasm/toDoList/README.md

 ## 📝 License <a name="license"></a>

-This project is under [licensed](https://github.com/habasm/toDoList/blob/testcase1/README.md).
+This project is under licensed of [this](https://github.com/habasm/toDoList/blob/main/LICENSE.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>